-All applicants will be notified on July 20, 2022 if they were selected for the program or not.
+All applicants were notified on July 20, 2022 if they were selected for the program or not.

 Who will receive the $5,000 grants and what can they be used for?

 Participants who are selected for the beginners’ cohort program will receive a $5,000 small business grant upon completion of the program to put toward an e-commerce growth plan that they will develop during the program.
 Grants will be disbursed upon completion of the courses.

 Who is delivering the program content?

 The workshops for the beginners’ cohort experience will be delivered by Terrand Smith of 37 Oaks, a Chicago-based social enterprise that helps small businesses owned by women and people of color prepare for distribution through diverse growth channels.
 Bringing a decade of experience in corporate retail across several national brands, Terrand launched her Chicago-based consulting business in 2016 focused on educating and preparing entrepreneurs for growth through e-commerce, wholesale, storefront, and mobile retail channels.
 She works with municipalities, community-based organizations, accelerators, incubators and small business owners across the country.

 The virtual seminars and online micro-courses are facilitated by AOF and incorporate expertise from FedEx and other industry experts.

 When will the virtual seminars that are open to any small business owner take place?